billchow98/primegen/README.md

 My repository for my simple prime number generator.
 The goals are:
 1. To have a relatively fast prime number generator that does not pre-calculate the primes.
-2. To have a simple, low memory, low space implementation without any sophisticated algorithm (on my computer, it only uses 1 MB of RAM and 154 KB of storage).
+2. To have a simple, low memory, low space implementation without any sophisticated algorithm.

 Licensed under the Apache-2.0 License.
 See COPYING file in the project root for full license information.